MKS (Switzerland): History

-The company was founded in Switzerland in 1979 by Mahmoud Kassem Shakarchi, hence the name MKS.
+The company was founded in Switzerland in 1979 by an Iraqi gold trader Mahmoud Kassem Shakarchi, hence the name MKS.
 His son and daughter jointly took over the running of the company in 1983, since when the company has expanded to have staff located in 15 offices in 12 countries around the world.

 MKS bought PAMP SA in 1981, and began to supply gold bars to jewellers, high street banks, investments banks and central banks.

 PAMP

 PAMP SA (Produits Artistiques Métaux Précieux) is a world leading, independently operated, precious metals refining and fabricating company, member of the MKS Group.
 It was established in 1977 in Ticino, Switzerland.
 It provides vertically integrated services in precious metals, from collection of doré from the mine, through to assaying, hedging and delivery of its bars and other products throughout the world.
 The company produces a complete selection of bullion bars, from 12.5 kilograms to 1 gram and leads the world market for gold bars of 50 grams or less.
 PAMP also operates in India through MMTC-PAMP, a joint venture between the company and MMTC Ltd.